shubham-mehta-002/giphy-api-practice-using-js/README.md

-# GIFs fetched using Giphy Api using javascript
+# Giphy API used to fetch GIFs in javascript
  [Click Here to view](https://giphy-api-using-js.netlify.app/)